 Here’s how your outreach would look like in this case:

-Take note that the email template above can also be used if you want to cover influencers in a roundup post.
-You just need to tweak a few words to align the email with the type of content you have planned.
+Note that the email template above can also be used to cover influencers in a roundup post.
+It would be best to tweak a few words to align the email with your planned content.

-However, if you wish to work with a more authoritative influencer, your proposal should be well worth their while.
+However, if you wish to work with a more authoritative influencer, your proposal should be well worth its while.

 4. Showcase Influencer-Generated Content